bengeisler/TcLog/README.md

 ## Contributing
 Contributions are welcome.
 Please see the [contribution guide](CONTRIBUTING.md) for details.

+Create a library release by running `.\release_library.ps1 -version "major.minor.patch"` from the `tools` folder.
+This removes the dependency on `TcUnit` and sets the lib version.

 ## Further ways of logging in TwinCAT
 With [log4TC](https://mbc-engineering.github.io/log4TC/index.html) there is another logging option for TwinCAT.
 This enables structured logging, but an additional Windows service must be installed, which communicates with the PLC library. `TcLog` on the other hand comes as a pure PLC library.
 The code for log4TC has been published as open source on [GitHub](https://github.com/mbc-engineering/log4TC/releases).